CONTRARY TO POPULAR BELIEF, THE TENDON ISN’T USUALLY INFLAMED

 YOUR ACHILLES PROBLEM WILL KEEP RETURNING, UNLESS YOU RESTORE BALANCE TO YOUR BODY

 To resolve an Achilles tendon issue, you must first find out the true cause and remove any excessive stresses that are being placed on the structure.
-At ProSport Physiotherapy York this is what we would do in the very first initial assessment and treatment session and this will lead to a significant improvement in symptoms straight away.
+We would do in the very first initial assessment and treatment session, using specific re-positioning techniques and this will lead to a significant improvement in symptoms straight away.

 In some cases specific strengthening exercises may be needed to increase the strength in the glutes, hamstrings and adductor muscles so that the tendon is better supported, and to allow the tendon to adapt to higher loads before going back to normal training.
 Only when your tendon is sufficiently supported by other muscles doing their job, will your problem not return.